 Business owners in their 50s, 60s and older looking to transition their wealth to the next generation often ask themselves if their family will be in the same position.
 They wonder if there is some way that their family can beat the odds so that subsequent generations in their family do more than just preserve or certainly spend what has been built up.

-I recently met a 60-something-year-old second generation owner of a successful family business who told me about some of the challenges he and his siblings were facing trying to incorporate the next generation into discussions about the business.
+I am reminded of a 60-something-year-old I met who was a second generation owner of a successful family business.
+He told me about some of the challenges he and his siblings were facing trying to incorporate the next generation into discussions about the business.
 On the one hand, they were leery about providing too much information about the business yet on the other hand they realized that in holding back information they were failing to engage the next generation.

 I told him that his family was at a critical tipping point in terms of the long-term future of the business not unlike the tipping point that we as parents face when our children are adolescents.
 It is the balancing act between protectionism and growth, otherwise expressed as how much trust should we put in our children.